klsen/qmk_firmware/keyboards/dz60/keymaps/klsen/readme.md

  - Use the RGB breathing effect when computer is asleep.
  - A mode where the keyboard can teach you which key is which.
 Like, it'll tell you what the key you just pressed does.
  - A per key lighting hack where one random LED breathes every time you press a key.

+### Planned features
+ - Code to toggle the bright red backspace light on/off